haniehsadgh/Terraform/README.md

 - ec2 Instances: aws ec2 describe-instances --output table

+I have used my "demo_key.pem" for ssh and create the instances but you need to generate a ssh key and used the private key instead of my demo_key.pem

 To run the main.tf terraform configuration file:
 - navigate to the directory where main.tf is located